logoPostPlanify

 • The trade-off: Sprout Social delivers deeper analytics, social listening, and CRM that works with any sales platform.
 Zoho Social is roughly 9x cheaper for a team of 3 and integrates natively with Zoho CRM.
 If you use Zoho CRM, Zoho Social is the obvious choice.
 If you use Salesforce, HubSpot, or need platform-agnostic CRM, Sprout Social is the premium alternative.

-For more details, see our Sprout Social alternative page, Sprout Social pricing breakdown, Sprout Social reviews, and Sprout Social vs Zoho Social comparison.
+For more details, see our Sprout Social alternatives, Sprout Social pricing breakdown, Sprout Social reviews, and Sprout Social vs Zoho Social comparison.

 4. Buffer — Best for Simple Scheduling